annaS000/Election-Analysis/README.md

     ##### **Vote Dictionary (Candidates):**

-    After getting the list of candidate, we are able to create the a dictionary, like we did earlier, containing the candidate names as `keys` and their total votes received as their `values`.
+    After getting the list of candidates, we are able to create a dictionary, like we did earlier, containing the candidate names as `keys` and their total votes received as their `values`.
 We will also find `vote_percentage1` and the `winner` the same way we did for county names.

         votesEach1 = dict((name, sum(1 for i in rows if name in i)) for name in candidates)